 Jenica Schevene is the a 2nd grade teacher for the North Fork School of Integrated Studies.
 As a child, she attended the Shining Mountain Waldorf School in Boulder from its inception and experienced that new program develop into one of the largest and most successful alternative schools in the country.
 She graduated from Colorado College with a degree in Political Science and spent extensive time traveling and living abroad, primarily in Latin America and Africa.

-She has been an educator, coach and workshop leader.
-In addition to working with children she also leads PAIRS workshops, with her husband, to teach couples practical skills for successful relationships.
-Her husband grew up in Paonia and they returned to the North Fork Valley six years ago.
+Her husband grew up in Paonia and they returned to the North Fork Valley eleven years ago.
 As a mother of two and Colorado native, she loves to hike, ski, dance, and garden.

-Last year Jenica was the 2nd and 3rd grade class teacher at Vision Charter Academy offering a similar curriculum.
+As a founding teacher of NFSIS, Jenica has taught grades kinder-third grade multiple times.
 She is a master at building a loving social structure in her class.
 She strives to bring that enthusiasm and engagement to the students so that each day in school reflects the beauty and mystery of the world while developing strong academic foundations.

 She has been dedicated to bringing this public, arts-infused, multicultural school inspired by Waldorf methods to our valley.
 She is thrilled with the opportunity to offer this model of education to our valley.

 Chelsea Bookout is honored to be the first grade teacher at NFSIS.